Buying a car in Brisbane from dealers or auctions can give you more choices and save you money. Discover affordable ex-government cars for sale.

 - Like New Condition

 The term Certified Pre-Owned does have its variations so be careful.
-CPO vehicles are sold at franchised dealers and offer factory extended warranty. *Independent dealers can also use the term Certified Pre-Owned Vehicle but they offer alternative inspections and warranties.
+CPO vehicles are sold at franchised licensed dealers and offer factory extended warranties. *Independent dealers can also use the term Certified Pre-Owned Vehicle but they offer alternative inspections and warranties.